 Review

-This CMM shall enter into force on 1 January 2021.
+This CMM shall enter into force on 1 January 2021, except for paragraphs 2bis, 2ter, 2quater and 2quinquies which shall enter into force on 1 June 2022.

 This CMM shall be reviewed by the Commission in 2024.
 The review shall take into account the latest advice of the Scientific Committee and the Compliance and Technical Committee.

+Table 1: Number of vessels and total GT as at 31 December 2020, as referred to in paragraph 2bis